ethereum/ERCs/ERCS/erc-xxxx.md

 ## Rationale

-*Controlled Value Preservation*: By allowing minters to set customized transfer limits for NFTs, this standard facilitates the preservation of value for digital assets.
-Just as physical collectibles often gain or maintain value due to scarcity, limiting the number of transfers for an NFT can help ensure its continued value over time.
+*Controlled Value Preservation*: By allowing minters to set customized transfer limits for NFTs, this standard facilitates the preservation of value for digital assets Just as physical collectibles often gain or maintain value due to scarcity, limiting the number of transfers for an NFT can help ensure its continued value over time.

 *Ensuring Intended Usage*: Setting transfer limits can ensure that NFTs are used in ways that align with their intended purpose.
 For example, if an NFT represents a limited-edition digital artwork, limiting transfers can prevent it from being excessively traded and potentially devalued.